What is ProFellow?

 We believe in paying-it-forward.
 Our community was forged by current and former fellows who reaped the benefits of fellowships and now wish to help others gain these same benefits.
 All of our content is voluntarily contributed by current and former fellows who wish to share their fellowship experience and insider knowledge of the application process so that more people can find and confidently apply to fellowships.

 How does ProFellow generate revenue?

-80% of ProFellow’s revenue comes from advertising on our website by our esteemed advertising partners, including fellowship organizations, foundations, universities, government agencies and NGOs.
-The remaining 20% of revenue is generated through our online courses and workshops for fellowship and graduate school applicants, including the Fully Funded Course and Mentorship Program.
+70% of ProFellow’s revenue comes from advertising on our website by our esteemed advertising partners, including fellowship organizations, foundations, universities, government agencies and NGOs.
+The remaining 30% of revenue is generated through our online courses and workshops for fellowship and graduate school applicants, including the Fully Funded Course and Mentorship Program.

 Is ProFellow backed by investors?

 No. ProFellow has never sought or taken investment capital.
 At our founding, we raised $10,250 in crowdfunding donations on Indiegogo from friends, family and supporters, which was used to create the first version of our free, public database of funding opportunities.

 How can current and former fellows get involved?